 For some leaders, the idea of working on emotionally connecting with colleagues may not seem like true work or can feel a tad “touchy feely.”
 It may seem counterintuitive to invest time in others when you or they could use it to be productive on a project.
 But as one PROMARK coach shared, “Relationship management may not feel like it, but it should be on a leader’s task list.”
 To foster this, it may be worth it to add it to your formal job description and schedule time in your calendar to grow in your understanding of what others need in your company.
 And be patient.
 It’ll take a little bit of time for it to become part of a mindset.
 But, at a minimum, it’ll be in writing to hold yourself accountable.

 Be Open and Curious

-Harnessing influence comes from not only understanding your own needs, behaviors, and pursuits, but also being willing to be curious about and committed to others’.
-For example, a leader who practices influence may have previously voiced how the success of her goals are connected to others’ success and the success of the company.
+Harnessing influence comes from not only understanding your own needs, behaviors, and pursuits but also being willing to be curious about and committed to others’.
+For example, a leader who practices influence may have previously voiced how the success of her goals is connected to others’ success and the success of the company.
 And the best way to know how to cast a clear, connected vision is to be open and curious with others.
-Leaders who practice influence have a rhythm of asking questions and listening to others so they know how to connect the success of their goals to success of their peers and other departments.
+Leaders who practice influence have a rhythm of asking questions and listening to others, so they know how to connect the success of their goals to the success of their peers and other departments.